Enterprise

 The other audience includes more advanced operators and platform builders who want to assemble their own platform, either to use internally or to sell, he said.

-Docker is already a complete operating environment, observed Paul Teich, principal analyst at Tirias Research, so the challenge is that it’s very tough to carve out just the parts of Docker needed to run its containers in an established public cloud, like AWS, Baidu or Azure.
+Paul Teich, principal analyst at Tirias Research, observed that Docker is already a complete operating environment.
+Therefore, it’s very tough to carve out just the parts of Docker needed to run its containers in an established public cloud, like AWS, Baidu, or Azure.

-Application developers won’t see any of that, he pointed out, and will write to the same Docker APIs used in Docker’s product and across all containerd deployments used in contributing public clouds.
+He pointed out that application developers won’t see any of that and will write to the same Docker APIs used in Docker’s product and across all container deployments used in contributing public clouds.

 A summit on containerd is scheduled for February 2017 in San Francisco.